jessdaubner/sagemaker-timeseries-bootcamp/notes/Module-1-Time-Series-Forecasting-with-NN.md

 * i.e., a multivariate time series is treating the time series of tourists, their luggage, their lengths of stay, etc. as a single observation in vector form; by contrast, an example of a multiple time series problem would be looking at product sales across an entire company, like Amazon.com
   * each of the millions of products on Amazon.com would have its own distinct time series, which is used to make the forecast

-## NNs Solve Challenges with Classical Forecasting Methods
+## Neural Networks Resolve Problems with Classical Forecasting Methods
 Classical forecasting models fit a single model to each individual time series and then use that model to extrapolate the time series into the future

 Examples of classical forecasting models: